pete-machine/torchbricks/README.md

 brick_collection = BrickCollection(bricks)
 ```

-We will now use the brick collection above to simulate how a user can iterate over a dataset and
+We will now use the brick collection above to simulate how a user can iterate over a dataset.
-pass batches to the brick collection.

 ```python
 # Simulate dataloader